Rudie3/node-red-contrib-reddit/README.md

 ---

-## Creating a reddit script type app
+## Creating a script type app on reddit

 To get the log in credentials, you have to make an app for the account you want to control.